 When it comes to kitchen appliances, I like to keep things to a minimum.
 I have a tiny kitchen so if it doesn’t make my life significantly better, I don’t buy it.
 That being said, I’m going to go out on a limb here and declare the Instant Pot Duo Crisp + Air Fryer to be the most useful addition to my kitchen in a long time.

 It really is the best of all possible worlds.
-Its eleven functions do just about every kitchen task, except I guess, make ice.
+Its eleven functions do just about every kitchen task.
 This one device can saute, pressure cook, fry, roast, I’m not going to name them all, but you get the picture.
 It would be absolutely perfect for anyone with very little kitchen skills or space—I’m thinking dorm room or studio apartment kind of situation.
 Let me demonstrate with our carnitas recipe.